Infinity Swimming Pool & Whirlpool

 Recreation Hub /Activities Center

-(OPENING OCTOBER 2019) The spacious lounge includes complimentary internet access, pool table, table tennis table, board games and a book exchange.
+(OPENING NOVEMBER 2019) The spacious lounge includes complimentary internet access, table tennis table, board games, a book exchange and TV.
 Fun for all ages.

 Jungle Bay features two indoor yoga studios which are 2,500 square feet each featuring dramatic views of the Caribbean Sea.
 Daily yoga classes are hosted here as well as business events or other functions as needed.